INTRODUCTION TO NIGHTINGALE COLLEGE’S VALUES

 Here are a few other points for you to consider:

-We sure demand A LOT of our students.
-Not without a very compelling reason, though!
-We are here to help our students to grow personally and professionally to become confident, competent, and compassionate registered nurses, of whom everyone in their families, workplaces, communities, and the nursing profession can be absolutely proud!
+So, do you think Nightingale College and our nursing programs are a good fit for you?
+We sure demand A LOT of our learners!
+But not without a very compelling reason: we are here to help our learners become confident, competent, and compassionate registered nurses, of whom everyone in their families, workplaces, and communities can be proud!